-If you can’t activate your device after upgrading to iOS 10, please know you’re not alone.
+If you can’t activate your device after update, please know you’re not alone.
 Comforting, right?
-Activation issues are one of the many issues plaguing some users who have upgraded their devices to the new iOS 10.
+Activation issues are one of the many issues plaguing some users who have upgraded their devices to the new iOS 15.
 From the statistics we have, it seems this issue is affecting older models of the iPhones – iPhone 5S or earlier.

 Thankfully, there’s a way around activation issues and this post will show you why activation issues occur and the tips to get around them.
 We will be exploring all possibilities on fixing activation errors and gets it working for you again.
 Before providing the solutions, it’s imperative to also understand why it occurred in the first place.

 Reasons Why iPhone Fails Activation After iOS Update

 - Busy Apple Server: Imagine the amount of Apple devices in the world, and the fact that a significant proportion is always trying to contact the server.
 Despite Apple’s resources, it’s not uncommon for glitches to be borne out of high traffic, though very rare.
 Therefore, the activation server might just be temporarily unavailable the moment you were trying to activate your device.

 - iPhone not recognized: In this case, there’s a local error preventing your device from contacting the activation server.
 It could be wrong details, issues from your carrier or Wi-Fi couldn’t connect.

 - iTunes unable to verify your device: Another reason might be that iTunes cannot verify your device because of wrong login details.

 Things to Do If You Cannot Activate iPhone After iOS Install (iOS 15 Updated)